Skates & Gear 101

 Short boots allow for more ankle mobility which is important for the skating stance required in roller derby and can also be more comfortable for long distance skating.

-Short boots don't have a heel which requires a little more balance and forces you to lean forward a little so you don't fall backward.
+Short boots don't have a heel which requires a little more balance and forces you to lean forward so you don't fall backward.

 Beginner Skate Recommendations